 Currently we support following column types

-You define a column by adding a property to an entity.
+You define a column by adding a property to an entity (note that we added SchemaDefinition import).

 Contember knows and correctly handles all kinds of relationships - one has one, one has many and many has many.